Impact of temporary lockdown on disease extinction in assortative networks: Introduction

-An important example of time-varying networks arises from the implementation of \textit{temporary} lockdowns, causing an abrupt reduction in the infection rate for a prescribed period.
-Such lockdowns have been studied in terms of the trade-off between their cost—in duration and stringency—and their effectiveness in mitigating disease spread~\cite{Meidan2021,Atias2025_quarantine}.
+An important example of varying the parameters in time, which has a dramatic effect on the epidemic's outcome, arises from the implementation of \textit{temporary} lockdowns, causing an abrupt reduction in the infection rate for a prescribed period.
+Such lockdowns have been studied in terms of the trade-off between their cost---in duration and stringency---and their effectiveness in mitigating disease spread~\cite{Meidan2021,Atias2025_quarantine}.
 Moreover, it has been shown that the way the lockdown is carried out strongly influences the epidemic dynamics; for example, intermittent lockdowns, where distinct fractions of the population are quarantined periodically, have been shown to enhance containment and lead to disease eradication~\cite{Meidan2021,Hindes2021_risk,SEJUNTI2024}.
-However, the question of how such quarantines or lockdowns can be optimized in the presence of contact heterogeneity and demographic fluctuations, which drive the disease towards extinction, has not been addressed so far.
+Yet, the question of how such quarantines or lockdowns can be optimized in the presence of contact heterogeneity and demographic fluctuations, which drive the disease towards extinction, has received little attention so far.

 Here, we study the effect of temporary lockdown measures on the EP of the disease.
 The lockdown is modeled as a brief, sharp reduction in the infection rate occurring in an otherwise endemic population, due to intervention measures such as increased seclusion, followed by a return to the baseline transmission level.
 We compute the EP in a homogeneous setting using a semi-classical approximation, and perform extensive numerical simulations to unravel the interplay and tradeoff between the lockdown duration and magnitude, and network's structure manifested by its extent of heterogeneity and assortativity.